 We believe that our schools are safe spaces for everyone.
 Everyone has the right to be treated with dignity and respect.
 Additionally, regardless of your personal values and beliefs, we all must follow the Ontario Human Rights Code that protects marginalized groups from discrimination and harassment.
 We are flying the Pride flag to demonstrate our commitment to our community that discrimination and harassment of any kind will not be tolerated in our board.

-What are the rules around flying flags in Canada and in the UGDSB?
+What are the rules around flying flags in the UGDSB?

 The UGDSB has specific procedures that all schools must follow to request permission to fly a flag (in addition to the Canadian flag) outside of the school.
 These procedures are outlined in Policy 310 – Display of Flags.